Daudxu/dapp-wallet-modal/README.md

               logo: 'https://raw.org/metamask.svg' // The logo address you define to display your wallet.
               name: 'metamask'  //  The name displayed on the front of your own wallet.
             },
+            options: {
+               drive: your drive package or sdk ,
+            }
           }
 ```